 By 1948 the Cold War lines had firmed.
 Two blocs, led by the United States and the Soviet Union, confronted each other across a divided Europe, and increasingly elsewhere.
 The division confirmed New Zealand’s fears that the United Nations, formed in 1945, could not be relied upon for security.
 In particular the veto enjoyed by the great powers – Britain, the US, France, the USSR and China – in the Security Council seemed to render it impotent in a series of crises.

-Following the Chinese communist revolution in 1949, the remnants of the nationalist government, the anti-communist Kuomintang (KMT), fled to Taiwan.
+Following the Chinese communist victory in 1949, the remnants of the nationalist government, the anti-communist Kuomintang (KMT), fled to Taiwan.
 Generalissimo Jiang Jieshi (Chiang Kai-shek), the KMT leader, declared that the KMT remained the legitimate Chinese government.
-Taiwan held China’s seat at the United Nations and on the UN Security Council until 1971, when the seats were transferred to the Beijing regime.
+Taiwan held China’s seats at the United Nations and on the UN Security Council until 1971, when they were transferred to the Beijing regime.
 From 1949 New Zealand followed Australia and the US in recognising the Taiwan regime as the government of all China.
-In 1972 the newly elected Labour government broke with Taiwan, establishing diplomatic relations between New Zealand and the People’s Republic of China.
+In 1972 the newly elected Labour government broke with Taiwan and established diplomatic relations with the People’s Republic.

-Fears that the Soviets were gaining in the Cold War conflict mounted in 1949.
-A Soviet atom-bomb test in August revealed that the West’s nuclear monopoly had been short-lived.
+Fears that the Soviets were gaining ground in the Cold War mounted in 1949.
+A Soviet atom-bomb test in August ended the West’s short-lived nuclear monopoly.
 On 1 October Mao Zedong (Mao Tse-tung) proclaimed the People’s Republic of China following the communists’ triumph in the Chinese civil war.
 The eruption of a series of communist insurgencies in South-East Asia, seemingly directed by Moscow, further heightened tension in Western capitals.

 Decolonisation transformed the international system in the four decades after 1945.
 The vast empires of the western European powers disappeared, replaced by a myriad of new states.
 The defeat of the ‘white’ imperial powers by the ‘coloured’ nation of Japan in 1942 had been a major blow to the prestige of the empires, encouraging anti-colonial activism.

-The British recognised the writing on the wall almost immediately after the Second World War, freeing India and Pakistan in 1947 along with Burma and Ceylon (later Sri Lanka).
+The British recognised the writing on the wall almost immediately after the Second World War, freeing India and Pakistan in 1947 along with Burma (later Myanmar) and Ceylon (later Sri Lanka).
 Malaya (later Malaysia) followed in the 1950s and most British possessions in Africa in the 1960s.
 The Dutch and French resisted the tide, attempting to regain their pre-war possessions by force.
-Although the Dutch soon gave up, the French persisted in Indochina.
-Between 1946 and 1954 they fought a bitter war with nationalist Vietnamese.
+Although the Dutch soon gave up, the French persisted in Indochina, fighting a bitter war with nationalist Vietnamese between 1946 and 1954.
 Since these nationalists were also communists, the US (and New Zealand) supported the French, mainly because of Cold War influences.